Saturday, January 17, 2015

 -Larry Felser, Pro Football 1974

 "What O.J.
 Simpson did for the Buffalo Bills was incredible.
 He gained 2,003 yards.
 He set league records by the handful.
-He was the single most exciting player to hit the NFL since Jim Brown (whose records were the ones to fall).
+He was the most exciting player to hit the NFL since Jim Brown (whose records were the ones to fall).
 He became an offense within an offense, and his effect on other teams was so great he made heroes out of ordinary players because he drew all the attention.

 Still, more than O.J. happened to the Bills.
 Since he never once made a tackle or intercepted a pass, there was an equal if not nearly as noticeable improvement on defense.
 The Bills allowed 147 fewer points than they did in 1972, and at least part of the reason for their surprising 9-5 record and just-miss playoff berth rests here.

+From the team's appearance, there should only be greater accomplishments in store for 1974.
 O.J., of course, is still the pivotal factor.
 But the quarterback was a rookie, Joe Ferguson, and he has a world of memories now- most of them good ones.
 That will help his confidence ... and his passing.

 Jim Braxton (494 yards) or Larry Watkins (414) will be the fullback.
 J.D.
 Hill (29 catches for 422 yards) and Bob Chandler (30 for 427) are the wide receivers.
 No. 1 draft pick Reuben Gant should step in at tight end.
 And the interior line of guards Reggie McKenzie and Joe DeLamielleure, tackles Dave Foley and Donnie Green and center Bruce Jarvis is young and should remain intact.